eBay/nuraft_mesg/README.md

 # nuraft_grpc

-RaftCoreGRPC is a gRPC service for [nuraft](https://github.corp.ebay.com/SDS/nuraft)
+NuRaftGRPC is a Protobuf translation layer for [nuraft](https://github.com/eBay/nuraft)

 ## Brief

-This project provides a custom RPC implementation for gRPC to nuraft as an alternative to the internal ASIO implementation.
+This project provides a the wiring to use Protobuf for marshalling NuRaft calls between services as an alternative to the native Boost::ASIO RPC service.

 ## Changes